-More broadly, zero-knowledge proofs allow one party (prover) to demonstrate possession of certain information to another party (verifier) without revealing the actual information.
-The prover can be confident in the truth of the prover’s statement without learning its content.
+More broadly, zero-knowledge proofs allow one party (verifier) to demonstrate possession of certain information to another party (verifier) without revealing the actual information.
+The verifier can be confident in the truth of the verifier’s statement without learning its content.

 Originally designed for confidentiality, ZKRollups use zero-knowledge proofs for a very different purpose: compression and trusted computing.
 The two leading zero-knowledge technologies are zk-STARKs (stands for a zero-knowledge scalable transparent argument of knowledge) and zk-SNARKs (stands for a zero-knowledge succinct non-interactive argument of knowledge).

 As we’ve seen, ZKP technologies ensure the validity of the L2 state, but the proof alone doesn’t provide access to the state.
 To increase throughput, execution is moved off-chain, but data must still be readily accessible for reconstruction.
 To achieve this, transactional data is submitted as calldata on Ethereum to ensure that the data is available for future reconstruction.
 This data could also be stored in trusted decentralized storage such as IPFS or Arweave allowing anyone to reconstruct the L2 and leveraging the inner incentives of decentralized storage.

 It would be even better to have the capability to store this data on-chain, but the data only serves to reconstruct the state/truth of the L2 and isn’t executed, making it an inefficient and expensive use of blockchain capacity.